 - Ground spices: cumin powder, turmeric powder and chilli flakes

-- Meat: I have tried with both minced beef and minced lamb.
+- Meat: I have tried both minced beef and minced lamb.
 You can even use a mix of both.

 - puff pastry squares: I have used store-bought frozen puff pastry.
 I always go with Switz or Sunbullah brand.